Thank you for visiting.

 “I don’t have enough time”

-This is understandable.
 Life is very busy.
-At the the same time, when we say, “I don’t have time,” what we’re really saying is “It’s not a big enough priority.”
+At the the same time, when we say, “I don’t have time,” what we’re really saying is “It’s not a big enough priority yet.”

-If you’re on the fence, it may be helpful to think about how big does the challenge need to become before it becomes a priority?
+How big does the challenge need to become before it becomes a priority?
 Are you willing to let it become that big?
-Would it be better to start earlier, while the challenge is still manageable?

 People typically contact me for one of three reasons: